nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/02_Basic_Principles_Background/02_Model_Views_Diagrams/README.md

 To define the purpose and target group the following questions should be answered:

-How much business expertise can we expect?
-Can we assume basic knowledge of the subject, or do we have to explain the fundamentals of the model’s events and processes?
+<b>How much business expertise can we expect?</b> Can we assume basic knowledge of the subject, or do we have to explain the fundamentals of the model’s events and processes?

-What amount of detail does the target group need?
-What level of complexity does the model permit?
+<b>What amount of detail does the target group need?</b> What level of complexity does the model permit?
 If processes and systems are subject to constant changes, a highly detailed model might be unrealistic.
 This is because, most of the time, it is not possible to maintain those models in a satisfactory manner.
 A less detailed model requires less effort to develop and update, but it is also less precise.

-How much time does the target group have to read and interpret the model?
-Prevent your model from disappearing in a stack of paper on someone’s desk by choosing the appropriate level of detail and complexity; otherwise, nobody might have enough time to read it.
+<b>How much time does the target group have to read and interpret the model?</b> Prevent your model from disappearing in a stack of paper on someone’s desk by choosing the appropriate level of detail and complexity; otherwise, nobody might have enough time to read it.

-What language can be used in the model?
-Does the target group understand technical business terms?
+<b>What language can be used in the model?</b> Does the target group understand technical business terms?
 Do they understand IT terminology?
 Let’s clarify with an easy example: If a bottle filled with water is labeled ‘water', virtually anyone who can read will understand the bottle’s content.
 However, if the bottle is labeled 'H2O'—even though this is correct—we reach a much smaller group of people, for example, the workers of a chemistry lab.
 Yet, the additional benefit is that it shows the composition of the content: hydrogen and oxygen.
 In either case, you will have to decide what 'label’ is most appropriate for your target group.

-What level of abstraction should you choose?
-The less abstract a model, the more comprehensible, and clear it is for the user.
+<b>What level of abstraction should you choose?</b> The less abstract a model, the more comprehensible, and clear it is for the user.
 This is because a less abstract model is closer to the user’s actual use and language.
 On the other hand, models with a high level of abstraction are more reusable and they are more easily converted into IT systems.
 We can also prove more accurately that they are correct.
 IT specialists probably manage highly abstract models best.
 Users, on the other hand, might pull their hair out if asked to deal with a model like that.

 ## Practical Tips

-Compromises have to be made between the level of abstraction, clarity, and the amount of detail used for a model.
+<b>Compromises</b> have to be made between the level of abstraction, clarity, and the amount of detail used for a model.
 It is possible to develop several model components, differing in degree of formality and detail, in order to satisfy different target groups.
 In this way communication between model builders, customers, users, and developers can be facilitated much more easily.
 It is important not to ‘overdo’ it, but to adjust the model to its target groups and their uses.

-Analysis or design patterns are example models that describe common design and modeling methods.
+<b>Analysis or design patterns</b> are example models that describe common design and modeling methods.

 ## Process of Analysis